RazanTayyem/ReservationSystem/README.md

 5. As a YDRC admin I can see and approve all pending events

-8. As a user/admin can log out of the account.
+8. As a YDRC staff/admin can log out of the account.